Self-sabotage is probably the ultimate bad habit.

 If you want to reduce the impact and power that a mean inner critic has on you, you must challenge it, and consciously choose to send loving and supportive messages to yourself.

-Your inner critic might say things like you shouldn’t try because you’ll just mess it up or that is just so typical you idiot or nobody likes you.
-For fun, try turning down the volume of that voice and see how it makes you feel!
+Your inner critic might say things like you shouldn’t try because you’ll just mess it up or that is just so typical, you

 2. Set healthy boundaries